RubaXa/gizmo-di/README.md

 - 💉 **Dependency Injection**: Based on active containers.
 - ⚙️ **Supports `singleton`, `scoped`, and `transient`** modes for controlling dependency lifecycles.
 - 🔄 **Lifecycle Hooks**: `onCreated` and `onDeleted` for managing dependency lifecycle events.
-- ⏳ **Lazy Loading**: Asynchronously loads dependencies to enhance performance by created modules only when they are required.
+- ✨ **Lazy**: Asynchronously loads dependencies to enhance performance by created modules only when they are required.
 - 🛡️ **Reliability**: Type Inference & Checking, Cyclic Dependency Detection and Error Tolerance

 ---